-- 1. Create samples and finished pieces using a variety of textile techniques. - 2.
+- 1. Create samples using a variety of textile techniques. - 2.
 Formulate an effective creative process from conception to production. - 3.
 Construct efficient and creative solutions to short turn-around challenges. - 4.
 Combine new embellishment techniques within their major areas of study. - 5.
 Develop a well-organized personal resource binder of visual inspirations, sketches, class handouts and samples.